golovanovya/finbridge/README.md

 ### Configuration Environments

-See comments in .nev.example file
+See comments in .env.example file

 ### Database